GrattonLab/Ladwig-LPFC/README.md

-This repository contains MATLAB scripts used to conduct analyses from Ladwig et al., 2025, X, a study of the organizational features of Lateral Prefrontal Cortex (LPFC) Organization present using precision fMRI.
+This repository contains MATLAB scripts used to conduct analyses from Ladwig et al., 2025, Precision fMRI reveals densely interdigitated network patches with conserved motifs in the lateral prefrontal cortex.

 Data: Data from 10 highly sampled individuals will be made publicly available at Open Neuro upon publication.